Main Content Start

 What protocols will be in place for meeting individual students needing ADA accommodations?
 Feel free to email NWACC's Disability Resource Center at firstname.lastname@example.org for further information.

 I have questions about my financial aid, who can I speak to?
 The Enrollment Support Center can assist you with any questions concerning your financial aid file.
 Please email email@example.com or call 479-986-4000, option 1 to be connected.

-I need help in competing the FAFSA application for 2020-2021.
-I haven’t started it because I had planned to go to an advisor face to face but now I can’t and haven’t started it.
+I need help in competing the FAFSA application.
 How can I get help?
-The Enrollment Support Center can assist you with any questions you run into while completing your 2020-2021 FAFSA.
+The Enrollment Support Center can assist you with any questions you run into while completing your FAFSA.
 Please email firstname.lastname@example.org or call 479-986-4000, option 1 to be connected.

 Why do you hold my refund for three months after the semester has started?
 Financial aid disbursement is completed once your enrollment is verified after the last day to drop for a refund, and if it is your first time borrowing loans there is a 30-day waiting period.
 For more information on disbursement dates in relation to your registered courses, please contact the Enrollment Support Center.
 Please email email@example.com or call 479-986-4000, option 1 to be connected.